clojure-emacs/cider/doc/troubleshooting.md

 ## Warning saying you have to use nREPL 0.2.12+

-CIDER currently requires at least nREPL 0.2.12 to work properly (there were some nasty bugs in older version and no support tracking where some var was defined in the source code).
+CIDER currently requires at least nREPL 0.2.12 to work properly (there were some nasty bugs in older version and no support for tracking where some var was defined in the source code).
 Leiningen users can add this to their `profiles.clj` to force the proper dependency:

 ```clojure
 {:repl {:dependencies [[org.clojure/tools.nrepl "0.2.12"]]}}